Application Scale Quantum Circuit Compilation with Controlled Error: Results

 Tables \ref{tab:nisq} and \ref{tab:ft} summarize the gate count reductions achieved by our workflow for the benchmark suite.
 Table \ref{tab:nisq} reports CNOT counts for the exact (reference) compilation and the average CNOT counts for the circuit ensembles generated by our workflow for various output error bounds $\epsilon^2$.
 In most cases, we achieve reductions over the exact compilation, in some instances significantly (marked in bold).
 There are, however, notable exceptions.
 In the NISQ case, we see no improvement for the Multiplier, Fermi Hubbard, QPE, and QFT Adder circuits.
 In these cases, the exactly optimized circuits produce circuits with an extremely "rigid" structure.
 Across all blocks, our synthesis techniques were unable to find significant CNOT reductions while maintaining low approximation errors.
 As we reduced our error budget, our synthesizer would only find one or two reduced circuits.
 While these circuits did have fewer CNOTs, they were not sufficient to quadratically reduce the weighted ensemble error.
+We provide examples of such blocks in the SI, Section 2.

 Table \ref{tab:ft} presents results for the FT workflow.
 Here, we report $T$-gate counts for both the reference and our workflow, for various target output error values.
 Our approach reduces $T$-gate counts for all benchmarks and all target error values.
 This is primarily because we can leverage a higher approximation error for $R_z$ synthesis than the reference compilation.